 Yasmine Sassa received her PhD at the Paul Scherrer Institut, and after post doc positions in ETH Zurich and Uppsala University, she was recruited to an assistant professor position at the Department of Physics at Chalmers in April 2019.
 She is working in the field of condensed matter physics, investigating phenomena emerging from electron correlations, for example superconductivity.

 Read more: Interview with Yasmine Sassa

-We have also played an active role in the recruitment of strategically important assistant professors outside the Open Assistant Professors Programme:
+We have also played an active role in the recruitment of strategically important assistant professors outside the Assistant Professor with Tenure Track Programme:

 Tiina Nypelö came to Chalmers in 2017, from BOKU University of Natural Resources and Life Sciences, Vienna Austria.
 Nypelö’s research combines forest products technology, materials science and renewable resources for advancing sustainable materials engineering.
 She is affiliated with Wallenberg Wood Science Center and co-founder of the All Wood Composite Platform at Chalmers.

 Julia Wiktor joined Chalmers in 2019.
 Previously, she worked at EPFL in Lausanne, Switzerland and CEA Cadarache in France.
 Her main scientific interests are novel photoabsorbing materials for solar devices.
 In particular, she uses advanced electronic structure methods to study how complex physical phenomena occurring at the atomic scale affect efficiency of solar devices.

 Brina Blinzler came to Chalmers from aerospace company Scaled Composites in 2017.
 Blinzler specializes in composite mechanics.
 Her research interests include the optimization of polymer matrix composite processing techniques (heat and pressure cycles during curing), multifunctional composite materials, renewable materials (bio-composites) and advanced energy materials.
 Brina is also part of the Graphene Flagship.